-returns on average by 0.47%, a number 20 times larger than the usual effect of an extra positive news report on any given day.
-I also find that an abnormal number of negative news, other than the breach reports, leads to no significant effect on the day of disclosure of a breach.
-My findings seem to indicate that firms choose to release a privacy breach in a more positive media environment to try to counter the negative effect of the disclosure at the time.
+Using a novel panel dataset of privacy breaches and news events, I find that, controlling for firm and industry characteristics, breaking news reports about a privacy breach lead to a decrease in stock value of about 0.27% on the day of the disclosure of the privacy breach.
+I also estimate that on the day of the disclosures, abnormally high number of positive news reports would counterbalance the breach announcements in most industries, increasing stock returns on average by 0.47%, a number 20 times larger than the usual effect of an extra positive news report on any given day.1 I also find that an abnormal number of negative news, other than the breach reports, leads to no significant effect on the day of disclosure of a breach.
+My findings seem to indicate that firms choose to release a privacy breach in a more positive media environment to try to counter the negative effect of the disclosure at the time.2

 I contribute to the literature in several important ways.
-First, we complement the existing work on strategic disclosure literature in finance.
-The finance literature has ample attempts at finding the textual analysis impact on stock prices (Shiller (1981), Cutler et al. (1989), Mitchell and Mulherin (1994), Boudoukh et al. (2013)).
-Bundles of news events have been less studied: Wasley and Wu (2005), Lansford (2006), Rogers and Van Buskirk (2012) show how firms use positive disclosures (patent approvals) to mitigate future negative earnings reports.
-This paper focuses on the opposite effect, more specifically when a firm strategically mitigates a negative disclosure using positive news.
-The advantage of using privacy breaches is that it is not actually an event controlled by the company in terms of its occurence, contrary to earning reports or directors' nominations.
-Therefore the time of disclosure for a given privacy breach is not tied to a pre-scheduled future conference call.
-On the other hand, if firms do not act reasonably quickly in terms of disclosing a privacy breach they might face a Federal Trade Commission (FTC hereafter) or a state department of justice fine for delaying disclosure.
-12 My analysis ties with Acquisti et al. (2006) that approached the media variable considering major papers versus wire services for a limited amount of breaches.
-This paper also expands on Goel and Shawky (2009) that considers news information from public
+First, I complement the existing work on strategic disclosure literature in finance.
+The finance literature has ample attempts at finding the textual analysis impact on stock prices [11-13].

+Bundles of news events have been nonetheless less studied and have mainly focused on how firms use positive disclosures (patent approvals) to mitigate future negative earnings reports [14-16].
+This article analyzes the opposite effect, more specifically when a firm strategically mitigates a negative disclosure using positive news.
+The advantage of using privacy breaches is that it is not actually an event controlled by the company in terms of its occurrence, contrary to earning reports or directors' nominations.
+Therefore, the time of disclosure for a given privacy breach is not tied to a prescheduled future conference call.
+On the other hand, if firms do not act reasonably quickly in terms of disclosing a privacy breach they might face a Federal Trade Commission (hereafter FTC) or a state department of justice fine for delaying disclosure.3 My analysis ties with Acquisti et al.'s study that approached the media variable considering major papers versus wire services for a limited amount of breaches [8].
+This article also expands on Goel and Shawky's study that considers news information from public sources on breaches over 2004-08 [17].
+My article relates to Cohen et al.'s study that show how firms manipulate the information flow to the market through strategic releases of news using conference calls [18].
+I hypothesize that firms keep a stock of good news for unexpected bad news, depending on the type of negative events they need to address.
+It is efficient for firms to bundle positive news with news of a privacy breach when the number of customers affected by the breach is important and when there is potentially a high risk of more breaches within the same year.
+For example, Anthem increased its dividend on 28 January 2015, after excellent earnings reports.
+It also produced ten positive news reports on dividend increased, higher forecasts, share repurchasing, and profit beats.

-$^9$ This effect varies within industries: the financial and insurance, wholesale trade, and service industries lead to the highest decreases (between 0.58% and 1.05%).
+1 This effect varies within industries: the financial and insurance, wholesale trade, and service industries lead to the highest decreases (between 0.58% and 1.05%).

-&lt;sup>10Firms, if they choose to do so, may also use this privacy breach disclosure to release "smaller" negative news to the market when investors' attention is focused on the breach.
+2 Firms, if they choose to do so, may also use this privacy breach disclosure to release "smaller" negative news to the market when investors' attention is focused on the breach.